About Our Matcha

 Where is your matcha produced?

-Whisk Matcha is from small tea farms in Uji, Kyoto, in Japan.
+Whisk Matcha is from small tea farms in Kyoto, Japan.
 Uji to matcha is like Bordeaux to wine; it's the wellspring for premium matcha production.
 Given the area's historical tradition, geographic latitude, humidity, enriched soil and unique cultivars - Uji matcha stands out from any other matcha-producing region in Japan and around the world.

 What is Uji matcha?